Azerbaijan confirms 2 more COVID-19 case, 5 recoveries

-Up until now, 831,950 people have been infected with coronavirus in the country, 821,660 of them have recovered, and 10,283 people have died.
-Currently, 7 people are under treatment in special hospitals.
+Up until now, 831,952 people have been infected with coronavirus in the country, 821,660 of them have recovered, and 10,283 people have died.
+Currently, nine people are under treatment in special hospitals.

 The first COVID-19 case in Azerbaijan was reported on Feb.
 28, 2020.
 The coronavirus outbreak reportedly started in the Chinese city of Wuhan - which is an international transport hub - at a fish market in late December 2019.
 The World Health Organization (WHO) on March 11 declared COVID-19 a pandemic.
 Some sources claim the coronavirus outbreak started as early as November 2019.